Click to go back to top of page

 Sizes: Small

-SOLD OUT TURPENTINE BUSH 1-3 feet Moderate-Fast Good-Excellent Low Moderate 3000- 6500
+TURPENTINE BUSH 1-3 feet Moderate-Fast Good-Excellent Low Moderate 3000- 6500

 Ericameria laricifolia Is a native New Mexico shrub that is 1-3 feet tall and wide with small golden-yellow flowers and dense narrow leaves.
-It prefers full sun to part shade, is cold and heat tolerant and growns in dry, well-drained grantic, sand, clay loam or limestone soils.
+It prefers full sun to part shade, is cold and heat tolerant and grows in dry, well-drained granitic, sand, clay loam or limestone soils.
 Hardiness zones are 7 through 10 at lower than 6500 feet elevation.
 It flowers in late summer and fall.
 Pest Problems: None serious Suggested Uses: wildlife browse, attracts butterflies and birds

 Sizes: Small

-SOLD OUT WAX CURRANT 4-6 feet Slow-Moderate Good-Excellent Low Moderate 5000- 13000
+WAX CURRANT 4-6 feet Slow-Moderate Good-Excellent Low Moderate 5000- 13000

 Ribes cereum This attractive fragrant native shrub produces pink flowers in the spring and red fruit in the late summer.
 This plant is abundant over rocky slopes and in dry and open woods.
 It does well in areas of limited precipitation.
 It has high calcium carbonate tolerance and no salinity tolerance.
 The optimum soil pH is 6.5-7.5.
 It is shade intolerant.
 Hardiness zones are 5 through 8 at elevations above 5000 feet.
 The width is between 3 and 5 feet.
 Pest Problems: None serious.
 Suggested Uses: Wildlife habitat and erosion control